VelocityPowered/CrossStitch/README.md

 # Crossstitch

-Crossstitch is a [Fabric](https://fabricmc.net/) mod designed to improve compatibility with Fabric mods and Minecraft proxies such as  [Velocity](https://velocitypowered.com/).
-This mod is supported by the Velocity team and is developed against Velocity, but the principles used are intended to be generic enough to apply to any Minecraft proxy.
+Crossstitch is a Minecraft mod designed to improve Minecraft proxy compatibility with other Minecraft mods.
+This mod is supported by the [Velocity](https://velocitypowered.com/) team and is developed against Velocity and Fabric, but the principles used are intended to be generic enough to apply to any Minecraft proxy and to any Minecraft modding platform.
+(Once we have modern Forge support in Velocity, for instance, we'll have a version for Forge, for instance.)

 ## Installation

-Crossstitch only needs to be installed on the Fabric server itself - Velocity supports Crosstitch as of Velocity 1.1.2.
+Crossstitch needs to be installed on the Fabric server itself - Velocity supports Crosstitch as of Velocity 1.1.2.

 Once installed, make sure to only use Velocity to connect to your server, as Crossstitch isn't available